-An 1100 psi hydraulic system operates the landing gear and flaps.
-The electrically powered hydraulic pump "power pack" is mounted on the aft side (left) of the 172 bulkhead accessed through the baggage door.
-A reservoir is located below and attached to the pump.
+An 1100 psi hydraulic system operates the landing gear.
+The electrically powered hydraulic pump "power pack" may be mounted either on the aft side of the baggage bulkhead or behind the seats.
+The pump has an integral reservoir.
 Service the reservoir with MIL H 5606 hydraulic fluid.
-With the landing gear down and the flaps "up" the reservoir should be filled to within an inch of the filler neck.
+The reservoir has Max and Min marks on the side to indicate the correct fluid level.